MrXiaoXiao/DIAS/README.md

 Code for paper 'Deep-learning for Ionogram Automatic Scaling'

+## Dataset
 Link to dataset: (Will be given after publication).
+If you want to use your own data, first use 'ReadGRM.m' matlab script (Will be given after publication) to read data.
+Then use provided python script (Will be given after publication) to change data into desired format.

 ## Prerequisites
 - Python3.6
 - Tensorflow2
 - Segmentation-Models
 - PyYaml
+(If you are not familiar with python, we suggest you to used Anaconda to install these prerequisites.)

 ## Installation
 Clone this project to your machine.